L-iet/pylogic/README.md

 Importing Pylogic

-After installing, check if Pylogic is w

-orking by importing it.
+After installing, check if Pylogic is working by importing it.
 Open a Python interpreter or a Jupyter notebook and run:

 ```python
 from pylogic import *